dinhanhx/perfect_detect_collision_sfml/README.md

 ## Perfect detect collision for SFML
-A function to detect collision between ANY sprites with a test code.
+A function to detect collision between ANY sprites having ANY shapes with a test code.

 ## What is SFML?
 https://www.sfml-dev.org/index.php